The direct sum of $q$-matroids: Preliminaries

 A way to visualise a $q$-matroid is by taking the Hasse diagram of the underlying subspace lattice and colour all the covers: red if the rank goes up and green if the rank stays the same.
 This is done in Appendix \ref{qcatalogue}.
 More properties of this bi-colouring can be found in \cite{BCJ17}.

 There are several important subspaces in $q$-matroids.

 \begin{Definition} Let $(E,r)$ be a $q$-matroid.
-A subspace $A$ of $E$ is called an {\bf independent} space of $(E,r)$ if An independent subspace that is maximal with respect to inclusion is called a \textbf{basis}.
-A subspace that is not an independent space of $(E,r)$ is called a {\bf dependent space} of the $q$-matroid $(E,r)$.
+A subspace $A$ of $E$ is called an \textbf{independent} space of $(E,r)$ if An independent subspace that is maximal with respect to inclusion is called a \textbf{basis}.
+A subspace that is not an independent space of $(E,r)$ is called a \textbf{dependent space} of the $q$-matroid $(E,r)$.
 We call $C \in \kL(E)$ a \textbf{circuit} if it is itself a dependent space and every proper subspace of $C$ is independent.
-A {\bf spanning space} of the $q$-matroid $(E,r)$ is a subspace $S$ such that $r(S)=r(E)$.
-A subspace $A$ of a $q$-matroid $(E,r)$ is called a \textbf{flat} if for all $1$-dimensional subspaces $x \in \kL(E)$ such that $x\nsubseteq A$ we have A subspace $H$ is called a $\textbf{hyperplane}$ if it is a maximal proper flat, i.e., if $H \neq E$ and the only flat that properly contains $H$ is $E$. \end{Definition}
+A \textbf{spanning space} of the $q$-matroid $(E,r)$ is a subspace $S$ such that $r(S)=r(E)$.
+A subspace $A$ of a $q$-matroid $(E,r)$ is called a \textbf{flat} if for all $1$-dimensional subspaces $x \in \kL(E)$ such that $x\nsubseteq A$ we have A subspace $H$ is called a $\textbf{hyperplane}$ if it is a maximal proper flat, i.e., if $H \neq E$ and the only flat that properly contains $H$ is $E$.
+A $1$-dimensional subspace $\ell$ is called a \textbf{loop} if $r(\ell)=0$.
+All loops together form a subspace (\cite[Lemma 11]{JP18}) that we call the \textbf{loop space} of $M$. \end{Definition}

 A $q$-matroid can be equivalently defined by its independent spaces, bases, circuits, spanning spaces, flats and hyperplanes.
 See \cite{BCR21} for an overview of these cryptomorphic definitions.
 We will explicitly use the axioms for circuits: